HL7-DaVinci/CDS-Library/CQLCookbook.md

 ## 2) DRLS Statement Templates

-The statements below are all used in many currently existing DRLS propopulation files.
+The statements below are used in many currently existing DRLS prepopulation files.
 They are generic templates instructing how to extract elements from a patient's EHR so that they can be used to prepopulate a FHIR questionnaire.
 Feel free to copy them and make small adjustments so that they may match the needs of any given ruleset.

 Each statement will include:
 1. A short description describing the context when the statement would be used
-2. A generic CQL snipped of the statement along with dependant helper functions.
-These can be copied and modified slightly in order to accomodate the needs of a new CQL prepopulation file
+2. A generic CQL snippet of the statement along with dependant helper functions.
+These can be copied and modified slightly in order to accomodate the needs of a new CQL prepopulation file.
 3. A list of variables that should be changed in order to tailor the CQL statement to a specific need (ex. a specific valueset, condition, observation, etc.)
-4. An example from CDS-Libray where this type of code is implemented
+4. An example from CDS-Library where this type of code is implemented

 ### *I) Condition Resource Statements*